NiLuJe/FBInk/README.md

 -   Those running in 16bpp mode and appearing to be in landscape mode: since that seems to be their native state, we *attempt* to compensate for this, as we can legitimately be used before Nickel itself corrects this.

--   On devices with an accelerometer, like the Forma, where Nickel itself will handle the hardware rotation.
+-   On devices with an accelerometer, like the Forma & Libra, where Nickel itself will handle the hardware rotation.

 ## How does it look?